Hi-Angel/notes-backup/kernel.md

     In kernel a device is typically represented by `kobject`, often embedded into another struct. kbojects support reference counting, so each time some code obtains a reference the count is increased.
 Most often though they're manipulated upon by driver subsystem rather than the driver.

     The kobjects hierarchy is exported to sysfs to facilitate debugging *(among other reasons)*.
 Though it's not done automatically upon kobject initialization and instead happens explicitly with `kobject_add()`.

+     DT enlists drivers compatible with the device via `compatible` keyword.
+  * Overlay: an API that allows a driver to modify the DT in runtime.
+Nodes added should result in the device created, and removing a node should get device de-registered.
 * devices may send events *(e.g. "disk full", "low battery", etc)*, which is done via netlink, where the source will be the device sysfs path.
 Which is facilitated by devices being represented by `kobject`s.
 * `DRM`
   * Main GPU devices like `/dev/dri/card1` have a `master`, which is assigned by a `SET_MASTER` ioctl.
 The master then may "lease" some device resources to other clients.
   * There are "render nodes" like `/dev/dri/renderX` that allow for unprivileged access with no authentication and are useful for render-only purposes *(e.g. off-screen rendering)*.
   * KMS from userspace POV is basically initializing a `struct drm_mode_atomic` and issuing a `DRM_IOCTL_MODE_ATOMIC` ioctl.
 * `ACPI` vs `Device Tree`: both provide description of non-enumerable devices and their configuration details.
 But ACPI additionally abstracts out some knobs, such as power management, power profiles.
+Also, ACPI is stored in BIOS mem.

 # Installing one module